 Once clean, we are ready to polish.
 Given that the boat is only a year old and in good shape, the normal compound step was not required, so we were able to move directly into polishing the surface.
 We used a Makita Rotary buffer with a light cutting foam pad, and Glidecoat’s Nano Polish.
 This allowed us to remove all imperfections on the surface of the hull and topside without the use of aggressive compounds.

-After polishing the hull and topside, we use Glidecoat’s Surface Wipe to decontaminate the surface, removing any dirt or residue before applying the final coating.
+After polishing the boat's hull and topside paint, we use Glidecoat’s Surface Wipe to decontaminate the surface, removing any dirt or residue before applying the final coating.

 The final step in the application process is applying Glidecoat’s Ceramic Coating.
 When applying the coating we work in small 2’ by 2’ sections, applying a dime-sized amount of coating in the middle of the application sponge, then working the sponge across the entire area to be coated.
 Once applied, the surface will appear to be sweating.
 Immediately after applying we hand buff the area with a microfiber cloth, working the coating into the pores while removing any excess from the surface, followed by a second clean microfiber to ensure a smooth consistent finish.

 Once we completed the first coat of Glidecoat’s Ceramic Coating, we come back across all areas and applied a second coat.
 The purpose of two coats is to ensure complete coverage and protection.
 The first coat acts as a primer, filling in deep pores, while the second coat acts as the sealer to provide ultimate protection.